 interview the student, the responding individual or department, and witnesses,

 and prepare a written report for the Dean or Vice Chancellor.
 The student

 may request a hearing if unsatisfied with the investigation results; the

 Dean or Vice Chancellor has discretion to determine whether a formal hearing

 Disciplinary Action against University Students, Staff, or Faculty

 If a student's complaint is based on alleged misconduct by University employees or students, the relevant disciplinary procedures should be used to resolve the complaint.

-Students: Alleged student violations of the UC Standards of Conduct for Students should be reported to SJA.
+Students: Alleged student violations of the UC Policy on Student Conduct & Discipline should be reported to SJA.
 "Student misconduct" may include alleged violations committed by student teaching assistants or other student employees in connection with their campus employment.